gitevents/core/README.md

 5. Once the issue has a label and a milestone, it can be processed for JSON storage.
 GitUp needs your GitHub credentials (API key) to create a file in your repo with the talk and event information.
 6. External services are triggered (meetup.com etc.) and populated from the JSON

 You'll never have to edit mutliple platforms ever again.
-You can make an AJAX request from your event website to the main JSON file, and meetup and other services will be automatically managed by GitUp bot.
+You can make an AJAX request from your event website to the issues/milestones to get information about events.